Problem

 Next Steps

-Hopefully this tip has given you everything you need to know to manage logins and users in SQL Azure Database but you can find further info here:
+Hopefully this tip has given you everything you need to know to create logins and users in SQL Azure Database, but you can find further information here:

 - https://docs.microsoft.com/en-us/azure/sql-database/